ACROSS-Lab/Fisheries-management-game/README.md

 Credits:

-Developed by Ekaterina Balashova, under the supervision of Tri Nguyen-Huu and Nguyen Ngoc Doanh
+Developed by Ekaterina Balashova, under the supervision of Tri Nguyen-Huu and Nguyen Ngoc Doanh.
+Art by Elisa Granger